George Bailey was not the only banker who cared deeply about his community. Over time, America traded It’s a Wonderful Life for “too big to fail.”

 Small businesses share common challenges.
 For instance, cash flow is uneven, employee turnover can be devastating, and they are not able to quickly respond to new regulations.

 Bank of America does not experience these pressures.
 The local BofA branch is not oriented to understanding local businesses’ needs.

 You also operate as a small business.
 This is a terrific strategic advantage.
 You can connect with potential business customers because you both overcome shared difficulties.
 You understand what they are going through because you are experiencing it yourself.
 This empathetic connection is something the big banks can never replicate.

 You already possess most of the strategic advantages discussed in this article.
 Your challenge is to articulate them and present them properly to your community.

-Maximize your influence in your area by directing your marketing, public relations, and outreach toward communicating that your value added proposition is your local connections.
+Maximize your influence in your area by directing your marketing, public relations, and outreach toward communicating that your value-added proposition is your local connections.

-In the current moment, consumers are looking to connect with businesses that share their values.
+At the current moment, consumers are looking to connect with businesses that share their values.
 Hopefully, you now have clarity on how to communicate your local advantage.

 You can be as important to your community as George Bailey was to Seneca Falls.